WSWUP/gridwxcomp/README.rst

     $ pip install --editable .

-This will allow for importing ``gridwxcomp`` modules and functions in any Python environment on your system and also running the command line scripts, as shown below, from any directory.
-However you will need to know where the example data is residing on your computer if running from a different directory.
+This will allow for running the ``gridwxcomp`` command line interface from any directory and aslo for importing ``gridwxcomp`` modules and functions in any Python environment on your system.
+However, for the example below, you will need to know where the example data is residing on your computer.

 Quick start from command line
 -----------------------------

 This workflow will use the example data given in "gridwxcomp/gridwxcomp/example_data" which includes four climate stations.
-It will calculate bias ratios between station and gridMET ETr, spatially interpolate GeoTIFF rasters of bias ratios at 400m resolution, and calculate zonal statistics of mean bias ratios for each gridMET cell in the region of the stations as shown below.
+It will calculate bias ratios between station and gridMET ETr, spatially interpolate GeoTIFF rasters of bias ratios at 400m resolution, and calculate zonal statistics of mean bias ratios for each gridMET cell in the region of the stations, similar to what is shown below.

 .. image:: https://raw.githubusercontent.com/DRI-WSWUP/gridwxcomp/master/docs/source/_static/test_case.png?sanitize=true
    :align: center